as595/NeuralCompression/README.md

 Performance is evaluated on a reserved test set in each case.
 No hyper-parameter tuning is performed.

-Reconstruction loss is the MSE over the test batch summed over pixels.

 <ins>MNIST</ins>

 | Model | Data | Reconstruction Loss | Example Output |